If you think this is another bit of click-bait list of fundraising ideas to do around Valentine’s Day, you’re half right.

 Let’s play a few more holiday-association games:

-- Christmas gifts, which nonprofit that puts a box in the entryway of the corporate entrance?
+Plus, which nonprofit puts a box in the entryway of the corporate entrance?
 Toys for Tots does an amazing job of capitalizing on the toy purchasing to give deserving kids gifts.

 Valentine’s Day does have groups like Eve Ensler’s V-Day that promotes ending violence against women globally through performances of The Vagina Monologues and other awareness events.
 Their efforts have evolved to further awareness activities with One Billion Rising, which is focused on organized campaigns globally.
 More focused efforts on relationship health have also been on the rise, including One Love Foundation’s campaigns such as #LoveBetter.
 However, this is the day of love and there is still A LOT more room to build on socially impactful uses of the holiday for good.Americans spent around $18.2 billion on #ValentinesDay 2017.
 Time for a new #GivingTuesday?
 Here are 13 easy fundraising ideas to get the ball rolling.
 Click To Tweet